 These tips for overcoming anxiety fatigue and the problems it causes will help you to keep your life in balance even when you are feeling off-balance yourself.

 When you are careful with yourself and with those around you, you can decrease the amount of additional anxiety your anxiety fatigue may be causing you.
-In turn, this can help you to decrease your fatigue and make you feel more like yourself again.
-Keeping yourself in a positive frame of mind, maintaining your relationships with friends and family, and doing well at work are all crucial steps towards decreasing your overall anxiety levels and leading the calm and balanced life you want to live.
+In turn, this can help you to reduce your fatigue and make you feel more like yourself again.
+Staying in a positive frame of mind, maintaining your relationships with friends and family, and doing well at work are all crucial steps towards decreasing your overall anxiety levels and leading the calm and balanced life you want to live.